Need some advice?

 Investigation revealed that asphalt quantities in failed areas fell below specified minimums, though material testing confirmed all components met published specifications.
 The failures resulted from installation methodology rather than defective materials.

-When initial failures occurred on the Administration building, testing expanded to building AZ-1C where installations were underway.
+When initial membrane attachment failures occurred on the Administration building, shortly after roof installation was completed, testing expanded to the data hall building where installations were underway.
 Different failure patterns emerged, specifically coverboard release from underlying asphalt layers due to inadequate bonding during hot asphalt application.

 A modified installation methodology was successfully tested, involving weighting coverboards with stored materials rather than relying solely on crew members walking boards into position.
 Despite successful validation testing, the installing contractor reverted to original methods, citing manufacturer installation guidelines.